 EB-5 Immigrant Investors: Targeted Employment Area (TEA)

-Qualifying for the EB-5 immigrant investor visa normally requires a minimum $1 million USD capital investment in new commercial enterprise.
-There is an exception to the $1 million rule.
-If the investment is made in a Targeted Employment Area (TEA), the required minimum amount drops to $500,000.
-The reason for this is because Congress reduced the EB-5 investment from $1 million to $500,000 in order to encourage investors to make investments that will create jobs in geographic areas with high unemployment or low population.
+Qualifying for the EB-5 immigrant investor visa normally requires a minimum $1.8 million USD capital investment in the new commercial enterprise.
+There is an exception to the $1.8 million rule.
+If the investment is made in a Targeted Employment Area (TEA), the required minimum amount drops to $900,000.
+The reason for this is because Congress reduced the EB-5 investment from $1.8 million to $900,000 in order to encourage investors to make investments that will create jobs in geographic areas with high unemployment or low population.
 The goal is to target those specific areas having the greatest need for jobs and to spur employment and economic growth in those areas.

 There are two methods you can use to establish that your project will be located in a targeted employment area.
 The first way is to gather and submit evidence to the USCIS that establishes the area is a TEA.
 The second way is to obtain a letter from an appropriate state agency, or other authorized entity, certifying that the area has already been designated as a TEA.
 Submitting a certified state letter to the USCIS rather than gathering all the evidence yourself is the better way to go, so if you are planning where to locate your new business, you can check with the state for locations that have already been designated as TEAs.
 Note that the regulation does not allow states to designate rural areas.
 If the location is not on the state’s list of designated TEA areas, you can still establish this by submitting your own population and unemployment evidence to the USCIS.

 The EB-5 to investor visa category is extremely complicated, and a successful petition requires careful planning and attention to detail.
-If you would like further information about the EB-5 immigrant visa or any other immigration matter, please contact our immigration attorneys at The Law Firm of Shihab & Associates, Co., LPA to schedule a consultation with an attorney at an office near you.
+If you would like further information about the EB-5 immigrant visa or any other immigration matter, please contact our immigration attorneys at The Law Firm of Shihab & Associates to schedule a consultation with an attorney at an office near you.
+We are located in Columbus Ohio, Cleveland Ohio, Southfield Michigan and Washington, D.C.